Phase transitions in D-dimensional Gauss-Bonnet-Born-Infeld AdS black holes: Thermodynamics of Gauss-Bonnet-Born-Infeld black holes

 The form of heat capacity is a large expression to write, hence we study its behaviour through plots.
 We plot $C_{\Phi}$ with horizon radius $(r_+)$ for fixed values of the Gauss-Bonnet parameter $(\alpha')$, Born-Infeld parameter $(b)$ and charge $(Q)$ for $D=5,~6,~7$.

-The plots of heat capacity have multiple points of discontinuities and hence corresponds to second order phase transition.
+The plots of heat capacity have multiple points of discontinuities and give indications of a second order phase transition.
 We calculate the exact points of discontinuities of heat capacity.
 We also calculate the horizon radius of extremal black hole ($r^{(e)}_+$) for the same fixed parameters for each dimension in order to check the physical validity of the singularities in heat capacity.
 The following Table shows extremal black hole radii ($r^{(e)}_+$) and singularities in heat capacity at radii $r_{+0},~r_{+1},$ and $r_{+2}$.

 Table \ref{tab1} shows that the black hole in $D=5$ spacetime dimensions has one unphysical singularity ($r_{+0}$) in the heat capacity as the point is below the extremal radius whereas the other two at points $r_{+1}$ and $r_{+2}$ are actual phase transition points.
 For $D=6,7$ there are two singularities each which are actual phase transition points as both the points lie above extremal radius values for respective dimensions.
-These plots also reveal that for a particular spacetime dimension there are three phases of the black hole, namely phase I ($r^{(e)}_{+} < r_+ < r_{+1}$), phase II ($r_{+1} < r_+ < r_{+2}$), and phase III ($r_{+} > r_{+2}$).\
+These plots also reveal that for a particular spacetime dimension there are three phases of the black hole, namely phase I ($r^{(e)}_{+} < r_+ < r_{+1}$), phase II ($r_{+1} < r_+ < r_{+2}$), and phase III ($r_{+} > r_{+2}$).
+The dashed curves in the plots depict the behaviour of these black holes in the Maxwell limit.
+It is apparent that the Born-Infeld non-linearity shifts the phase transition points to lower value of the horizon radius and this effect is significant at smaller horizon radius.\

 In the following section, we shall show that the system follows Ehrenfest second order phase transition equations.
 We shall also carry out the Ruppeiner's state space geometry analysis to confirm the second order phase transition exhibited by this black hole spacetime.\